ritams/fusionflow/README.md

 # fusionflow
-The best tool to speed up the boring part of the creative process.
+The best tool to speed up the boring part of your creative process.